The E. M. Viquesney "Spirit of the American Doughboy" Database

 Earl D. Goldsmith, The Woodlands, Texas

-Replications of E. M. Viquesney’s “The Spirit of the American Doughboy” are believed to be the focal points of over ten-percent of U. S. World War I memorials, exclusive of those memorials that are merely plaques.
+Replications of E. M. Viquesney’s “The Spirit of the American Doughboy” are believed to comprise over 10% of U. S. World War I memorial statues (exclusive of those that are simply plaques, cenotaphs, or other non-statue markers).
 Additionally, some believe that except for the Statue of Liberty, Viquesney’s Doughboy replicas have collectively been seen by more people than any sculpture in the U. S., even though many don’t realize they have seen them.

 One of the most readily recognizable features of "Spirit of The American Doughboy" is his upwardly extended right arm with a grenade in the upraised hand.
 The other is the two stumps at his right front and left rear.
 His left arm extends downward and his left hand holds a bayoneted 1903 Springfield rifle, pointed forward at about thigh height.
 He wears a flat steel helmet, trousers bloused above the knee, and puttees (wrapped leggings) below the knees, all of the type worn by Doughboys in World War I. He wears a rectangular bedroll backpack with a bayonet scabbard on the side, a square gas mask pouch on his chest, a cartridge belt, canteen, mess kit, and first aid kit.
 Since he’s striding, rather than running or charging, his leading left leg is straight.
-His right leg is bent and, while the right heel is raised, the right sole is on the "ground."
+His right leg is bent, and while the right heel is raised, the right toe touches the base.
 Barbed wire was originally strung loosely around his feet and the stumps, but it’s been removed for safety reasons from some Doughboys and is missing from others for other reasons.

-The most replicated version of the Doughboy is of pressed copper or bronze alloy sheets (left photo above) formed by machine die-stamping more than 75 separate pieces which were then welded together over an internal metal frame.
-The Doughboy is hollow and weighs only about 200 pounds, except in locations where cement or some other substance has been put in the legs or lower body to lower its center of gravity and add stability – a matter that’s been regretted in some instances.
-In addition to being much lighter than a cast Doughboy would be, he was only about 20% as costly as a cast sculpture would have been at the time, which might help explain why so many were placed across the country in the 1920s and 1930s.
-It's now known that at least three, and very likely more of these pressed sheet metal Doughboys were fabricated by the Friedley-Voshardt Company of Chicago, Illinois.
+The most replicated version of the Doughboy is of sheet bronze alloy (first of three photos, top) formed by machine die-stamping more than 75 separate pieces which were then welded together over an internal metal frame.
+This version is hollow and weighs only about 200 pounds.
+In addition to being much lighter than a true cast statue would be, it was only about 10% as costly as a cast sculpture would have been at the time, which might help explain why so many were placed across the country in the 1920s and 1930s.

-Viquesney made several revisions and obtained a new copyright on his Doughboy in 1934 (second from left photo above).
-At this time, he also switched from pressed copper or bronze sheets to cast zinc (often copper-plated to make the statue look like bronze).
-The most noticeable differences are that the knee-high stumps of the 1920 version are significantly shorter on the 1934 version, which also has "SPIRIT OF THE AMERICAN DOUGHBOY" embossed across the front of the base.
-The only title on the 1920 version (if it's present) is found on the small copyright plate on the base below the proper right foot.
-The copyright plate on the 1934 version is on the rear of the base.
+Viquesney made several revisions and obtained a new copyright on his Doughboy in 1934 (last of three photos, top).
+At this time, he also switched from sheet bronze to cast zinc (often copper-plated to make the statue look like bronze).
+The most noticeable differences are that the knee-high stumps of the 1920 version are significantly shorter on the 1934 version, and also the title "SPIRIT OF THE AMERICAN DOUGHBOY" is prominently embossed across the front of the base instead of on the small copyright plate of earlier versions.
+The copyright on the 1934 version is on the rear of the base.
 A minor difference is that the mouth on the 1920 version is open to the extent that crooked upper teeth are visible, while the teeth are not visible on the earliest 1934 models (in 1935 and later, the mouth is thinner, and the teeth show faintly).
 Additionally, the inside of the raised right heel touches the side of the rear stump on the 1920 version.
 It is raised, but not as high, on the 1934 version, and is separated from the stump.
-A sample of business correspondence obtained from the Smithsonian Institution indicates that Viquesney's zinc Doughboys were fabricated by Raphael Groppi Studio of Chicago, Illinois.

-Viquesney also created a stone Doughboy of marble, in possibly two versions (two right photos, above).
+Viquesney also created a stone Doughboy of marble (center photo, top).
 The principal visual difference from metal Doughboys is that stone Doughboys don’t have the two stumps.
 Instead, they have a hip-high tree trunk adjoining the figure at the left rear.
 While the stone Doughboy with full battle gear was copyrighted in 1922, the first ones known to have been placed as memorials were dedicated in 1930 in

 Madison, Georgia and Parsons, Kansas.
 The only other copyright 1922 stone Doughboy known to have been created was placed in Madison, West Virginia in 1938.

 Viquesney said he devoted a lot of effort to studying battle gear worn by the Doughboys, and that some veterans posed for him in field uniforms and gear and that he viewed many photographs.
-That statement is supported by the fact that in a letter he received in the Spring of 1921, his Doughboy was judged in a Centralia, Washington national competition of World War memorial sculptures to be a "100% perfect" representation of equipment and gear Doughboys wore.
-It was also reported that Viquesney’s Doughboy was selected to "grace" a Centralia monument endorsed by the American Legion as its official World War memorial.
-Indeed, in the letter mentioned above, the last sentence stated quite explicitly, "This will be the one design adopted by the American Legion as its National Memorial".
+That statement is supported by the fact that in a letter he received in April of 1921, his Doughboy was judged in a national American Legion competition of World War memorial sculptures to be a "100% perfect" representation of equipment and gear the Doughboys wore.

-After a short period spent in Hackensack, NJ, Viquesney transferred his Doughboy rights to Walter Rylander, a younger friend and business associate in Americus, in January of 1922, and returned to Spencer from Americus by the end of the month.
-He reacquired the Doughboy rights in January of 1926.
-While over 30 Doughboys were placed while Rylander owned the rights, just four have been found with his name on the copyright plate (shown as being "copyrighted" by him – without mentioning a sculptor’s name), and one of those was dedicated in late 1926 after Viquesney had reacquired the rights.
+Perhaps due to financial difficulties stemming from an impending copyright infringement lawsuit brought on by the owner of rival American Art Bronze Foundry of Chicago, Viquesney transferred all rights to his Doughboy company to Walter Rylander, his friend and business associate in Americus, in January of 1922, and returned to his hometown of Spencer, Indiana by the end of that month.
+He reacquired his Doughboy company in January of 1926 and never again let it slip from his control.
+While over 30 Doughboys were placed while Rylander owned the rights, just four have been found with his name on the copyright plate (with no title nor mention of the sculptor's name), and one of those was dedicated in late 1926 after Viquesney had reacquired the rights (this was probably due to the lag time between initial order and delivery; the statue was likely ordered while Rylander still owned the rights and delivered after Viquesney got them back).
 Rylander copyrights that have been located are at

 Bolivar and Sedalia, Missouri, St. Bernard, Ohio, and Muskogee, Oklahoma.

-Nashville, Georgia later in the summer of 1921, Hartford City, Indiana’s Doughboy was dedicated September 28, 1921.
-Three were dedicated November 11, 1921, at Americus, Georgia, Anniston, Alabama, and Nashville, North Carolina, to bring the total placed in that first year of 1921 to six.
+Next, Hartford City, Indiana’s Doughboy was dedicated September 28, 1921, then two more were dedicated November 11, 1921, at Americus, Georgia, and Nashville, North Carolina, to bring the total placed in that first year of 1921 to five.

 Doughboys continued to be erected until 1943, but the frequency declined in the 1930s as the depression set in and as the freshness wore off memories of the war.
 Viquesney’s last Doughboy was delivered to